-With the United Nations-hosted holiday coming up this week, here’s everything you need to know about World Oceans Day, including facts about the holiday, this year’s theme, activities you can do to celebrate, and more.
+Here’s everything you need to know about the United Nations-hosted holiday, including facts about World Oceans Day, this year’s theme, activities you can do to celebrate, and more.

 According to the UN, the holiday’s mission is “to inform the public of the impact of human actions on the ocean, develop a worldwide movement of citizens for the ocean, and mobilize and unite the world’s population on a project for the sustainable management of the world's oceans.”